 That doesn’t mean that there are no limitations on the manual opening force for an automatic door.
 The International Building Code (IBC) includes opening force limits for manual doors and automatic doors*:

-1010.1.4.2 Power-operated doors.
 Where means of egress doors are operated or assisted by power, the design shall be such that in the event of power failure, the door is capable of being opened manually to permit means of egress travel or closed where necessary to safeguard means of egress.
 The forces required to open these doors manually shall not exceed those specified in Section 1010.1.3, except that the force to set the door in motion shall not exceed 50 pounds (220 N).
-The door shall be capable of swinging open from any position to the full width of the opening in which such door is installed when a force is applied to the door on the side from which egress is made.
+The door shall be capable of opening from any position to the full width of the opening in which such door is installed when a force is applied to the door on the side from which egress is made.
 Power-operated swinging doors, power-operated sliding doors and power-operated folding doors shall comply with BHMA A156.10.
-Power-assisted swinging doors and low-energy power-operated swinging doors shall comply with BHMA A156.19… (refer to the IBC for exceptions)
+Power-assisted swinging doors and low-energy power-operated swinging doors shall comply with BHMA A156.19.
+Low-energy power-operated sliding doors and low-energy power-operated folding doors shall comply with BHMA A156.38. (refer to the IBC for exceptions)

-So – the IBC allows manually-operated automatic doors to require up to 15 pounds to release the latch, 50 POUNDS to set the door in motion, and 15 pounds to open the door to the fully-open position.
+So – the IBC allows manually-operated automatic doors to require up to 50 POUNDS to set the door in motion, and 15 pounds to open the door to the fully-open position.
 BUT…the IBC also requires doors with low-energy or power-assist operators to comply with BHMA A156.19, and power-operated doors to comply with BHMA A156.10.
 Here’s where the conflicts arise, because these standards include more stringent requirements than the IBC.